By Peter J. Francis, HGPublishing Editor

 The predicate may also contain some clauses and other stuff, but the most important thing if you are having trouble with your writing is to keep it simple.
 Don't put in too much stuff in your sentences.
 According to WhiteSmoke, the grammar fixing software, an ideal sentence should have nine to seventeen words.

 A clause also contains a subject and a predicate, but it is contained within the sentence.
-A clause may be a complete sentence.
+A clause may also be a complete sentence.
 Clauses may be dependent or independent.
 A dependent clause is dependent on the rest of the sentence for its meaning.
 An independent clause could stand alone as a sentence.

 A phrase is a part of a sentence that does not have both a subject and a predicate.

+One way to view sentence types is by how the sentences are structured.
 Sentences may be simple (subject-verb) or compound (subject-verb-conjunction-subject-verb).
 Sentences may also be complex (subject-verb-subordinate clause).
 And, for mind-boggling difficulty, sentences may be compound-complex.
 Let's see some examples.

 Sentence Type |